57ashu/RepData_PeerAssessment1/PA1_template.md

 maxInterval <- names(sort(StepsPerInterval, decreasing = TRUE)[1])
 maxSteps <- sort(StepsPerInterval, decreasing = TRUE)[1]
 ```
-The 5-minute interval, on average across all the days in the data set, containing the maximum number of steps is `maxInterval`.
+The `5-minute interval`, on average across all the days in the data set, containing the maximum number of steps is 835.
 ## Imputing missing values

 ```r